 — Schedule & Messages screens pages provide details on upcoming events, showing history, contacts and what was agreed with a client.

 A format of every event in the schedule contains necessary info about what is a client expecting from a visit and some notes of what needs to be prepared as a reminder.
 Also, it is quite handy to add service from your customised service list.

 Pop up menu in the messages organise your business according to client needs — appointment confirmation, payment link or location.

-I will conduct another round of usability testing a core features, and continue to build out the data analysis and visualisation — crucial components that if executed correctly, will add more visibility on business performance and efficiency for app users.
+I will conduct another round of usability testing of core features, and continue to build out the data analysis and visualisation — crucial components that if executed correctly, will add more visibility on business performance and efficiency for app users.